Our life stages are unique, Kathy enjoys sharing her thoughts and stages through her writing and looks forward to learning about yours.

 Pearls in The Shell

 How awe-inspiring, the thirtieth wedding anniversary symbol is a pearl, a gem quite fitting for this reflection?
 A pearl comes in many shades, sizes, and luster.
 It changes over time in its creation.
 The fact that a pearl forms when a grain of sand enters its shell is a myth.
 A more probable cause is a tiny organism or parasite that slips into the structure seeking to disrupt the tissues.
-The shell then creates a pearl sac around the invader and releases a coating called “nacre” this film and layering defense develops over time into a magnificent pearl.
-After Thirty amazing years, our pearl is one to cherish.
+The surface then creates a pearl sac around the invader and releases a coating called “nacre” this film and layering defense develops over time into a magnificent pearl.
+After Thirty incredible years, our pearl is one to cherish.

 How Pearls Form in Nature (Take a few minutes to view the video of this magnificent process!)